shaymanjohn/aticatac-cpc/README.md

 call &1000

-Cursor keys to move, H to return to first screen
+Cursor keys to move, G to return to first screen

-V to toggle interrupt timings
+V to toggle interrupt timings in border

 Thanks to this site for the info on the data formats: